datarightplus/datarightplus-infosec-baseline/draft-authors-cdrplus-infosec-baseline.md

 Data Recipient
 : A Data Recipient is a party that receives consumer data from a Data Holder.
 This occurs by way of a Software Product.

+Ecosystem Authority
+: The Ecosystem Authority represents the designated arbiter of trust between Data Holders, Data Recipients and the Consumer.
+Within the Australian Consumer Data Right this is the Australian Competition and Consumer Commission.
+Futher elaboration on the Ecosystem Authority is provided within [@!CDRPLUS-ADMISSION-CONTROL].

 Personally Identifiable Information (PII)
 : Information that (a) can be used to identify the natural person to whom such information relates, or (b) is or might be directly or indirectly linked to a natural person to whom such information relates.